 How to Achieve Accurate Identity Matching without the Sweat Equity

 If you’ve ever renovated a house or bought a “fixer-upper,” you know all about sweat equity—it’s the painstaking investment of time and labor that goes into the project.
-What you might not know is when you buy a modern identity matching solution—whether a Data Quality (DQ), Master Data Management (MDM), or Master Patient Index (MPI) tool—you are signing up for more sweat equity than you realize.
+What you might not know is when you buy a modern identity matching solution—whether a Master Data Management (MDM) or Master Patient Index (MPI) technology—you are signing up for more sweat equity than you realize.

 I’m not talking about the time and money to implement and configure the software itself—you no doubt accounted for that already.
 I’m talking about the additional time and money you haven’t accounted for in order to realize the promised benefit of highly accurate matched and deduplicated records.

-What you probably don’t realize is that DQ, MDM, and MPI solutions only automatically match approximately 70% of records that could be matched.
-The other 30% fall into a queue of potential matches—records that are not similar enough to be automatically matched, but not different enough to be automatically considered non-matches.
+What you probably don’t realize is that MDM and MPI solutions only automatically match approximately 70% of records that could be matched.
+The other 30% fall into a queue of potential matches or “suspect duplicates”—these are records that are not similar enough to be automatically matched, but not different enough to be automatically considered non-matches.

 This leaves you with three options: